danqu130/RPEFlow/README.md

 </details>

 ### Training
 The model training requires four 24G GPUs (e.g., 4x3090).
-We first pre-trained on FlyingThings3D and then fine-tuned on EKubric and DSEC respectively.
+We first pre-train on FlyingThings3D and then fine-tune on EKubric and DSEC respectively.

 ```
 python train.py --config ./conf/train/pretrain.yaml